5 Best Free and Low-Cost Proofreading Courses

 • students wishing to boost their proofreading proficiency to earn better grades

-I came up with specific criteria for evaluating the courses I researched.
+I developed specific criteria for evaluating the courses I researched.
 To make the list, classes needed to meet the following requirements:

-• a high/excellent rating (4.0 or above for Udemy courses)
+• a high rating (4.0 or above for Udemy courses)

 • ratings from a minimum of 300 students